 PDF Companion — a collected volume at the bottom of the archive, for those who prefer to carry the city offline.

-Wanderer Tale: The Red Light District of Amsterdam is alive with neon and voices, a chorus of desire and commerce.
-I wander through a theatre where every window is a stage, a play of nearness and distance.
+The Red Light District of Amsterdam is alive with neon and voices.
+I wander through a theater where every window is a stage, a play of nearness and distance.
 Groups of tourists shuffle past, guided through the spectacle, watching the women who smile knowingly at the clumsy gazes of passersby.

 Amsterdam in the 17th century and the 1960 reperesents: two distinct peaks of cultural and social transformation, driven by economic power and radical counterculture.